-Conservation easements are generally held by governmental entities or specialized nonprofit organizations, known as land trusts.
-There are about 50 organizations in Georgia that are qualified to hold conservation easements.
-The holder of a conservation easement has both the right and responsibility to monitor and enforce easement terms in perpetuity.
-There are approximately 1,000 conservation easements today in Georgia.
-State agencies that hold conservation easements include the Department of Natural Resources and the Georgia Forestry Commission.
-You can learn more about the State's role in conservation easements by reviewing our Policy Guidance for Conservation Easements in Georgia (see below).
+Conservation easements are generally held by governmental entities or specialized nonprofit organizations known as land trusts.
+Conservation easement holders have both the right and responsibility to monitor and enforce easement terms in perpetuity.
+State agencies that hold conservation easements include the Georgia Department of Natural Resources and the Georgia Forestry Commission, and the Soil and Water Conservation Commission.
+You can learn more about the state's role in conservation easements by reviewing our Policy Guidance for Conservation Easements in Georgia.

-The State of Georgia encourages the use of perpetual conservation easements as a way to protect the significant conservation values of property in the state.
-The Georgia Conservation Tax Credit Program provides Conservation Tax Credits to donors of conservation easements.
+Georgia encourages the use of perpetual conservation easements as a way to protect significant conservation values.
+The Georgia Conservation Tax Credit provides tax credits to conservation easement donors.
 Easement donors may also claim a federal tax deduction.
-While most conservation easements in Georgia are donated, they can qualify for competitive grants and low interest loans as part of the GLCP.

 Conservation covenants are similar, but distinct, mechanisms for conserving property.
-Covenants may be created through the Conservation Use Valuation Assessment (CUVA) programs operated by County tax assessors’ offices.
-Covenants remain in place for a period of ten years, and allow the landowner to claim a lower property tax burden during the covenant period.
-Contact your local tax assessor for more information on conservation covenants, or visit: https://etax.dor.ga.gov/PTD/cas/cuse/assmt.aspx.
+Covenants may be created through the Conservation Use Valuation Assessment (CUVA) programs operated by county tax assessors’ offices.
+Covenants remain in place for 10 years, and allow the landowner to claim a lower property tax burden during the covenant period.
+Contact your local tax assessor for more information on conservation covenants, or click here.